NautilusTrader

 Cancel all orders behavior

 Multi-strategy safety: When multiple strategies trade the same instrument, the adapter compares orders owned by the requesting strategy against all orders for that instrument.
 If the strategy owns all orders, a single cancel-all API call is used.
-Otherwise, per-strategy cancels are sent (batch for regular orders, individual for algo orders) to avoid affecting other strategies' orders.
+Otherwise, per-strategy cancels are sent (batch for regular orders, individual for algo orders) to avoid affecting other strategies.

 Endpoints used: